 Attendance is taken in every class period at DHS.
 Excessive unexcused absences and/or tardies in any single period, will result in loss of credit and an appearance before the Student Attendance Review Committee.
+(SARC)

-(SARC) In order for a student to be eligible to take part in a cocurricular activity, a student must be in attendance for (4) hours of the school day according to N.J.A.C.
+In order for a student to be eligible to take part in a co-curricular activity, a student must be in attendance for (4) hours of the school day according to N.J.A.C.
 6A:32-8.3 and B.O.E.
 Policy #2430.
-If any student reaches 12 or more unexcused absences during the 2019-2020 school year, that student is ineligible to participate in all extracurricular activities for the 2020-2021 school year including athletics.
 Any exception to this rule requires validation by the Principal.
 (See Policy #2430)